gaurav414u/kotlin-example-liftme/README.md

   fun getCurrentFloor() : Float
 }
 ```
-- LiftCar takes care of processing the request using takeRequest() which gets called by a higher order container, which in our case is `LiftController` whenever a `LiftRequest` is raised.
+- Takes care of processing the request using takeRequest() which gets called by a higher order container, which in our case is `LiftController` whenever a `LiftRequest` is raised.
-- LiftCar initialises the array of floor buttons to be used in that LiftCar.
+- Initialises the array of floor buttons to be used in that LiftCar.
+- Handles the tick of the system

 #### RequestHandler